LemmySmackett/LemmySmackettCom/content/stories/general/the_lobby.md

 Her head jerked up, the whites of her eyes now blood-black.

-"Ma'am, I’m sure we can sort this out—"
+"Ma'am," he held up his hands.
+"I’m sure we can sort this out—"

 Like a fire hydrant, a torrent of blood erupted from her wounds, blowing the plastic pane off its hinges.